Terry Roberts (author)

-Terry Lee Roberts (born July 30, 1956) is an American educator and novelist.
-He has written extensively about American public education, specifically the teaching of critical and creative thinking via Socratic discussion.
-He is also the author of five novels, most of which flow out of his heritage in southern Appalachia.
+Terry Lee Roberts (born July 30, 1956) is an American novelist and educator.
+He is the author of seven novels, most of which flow out of his heritage in southern Appalachia.

+He has also written extensively about American public education, specifically the teaching of critical and creative thinking via Socratic discussion.

 He lives in Asheville, North Carolina with his wife, Lynn.

 Early life and education

 Roberts was born in Asheville, North Carolina in 1956 and lived near the small mountain town of Weaverville.
 He went to local public schools and earned degrees from the University of North Carolina at Asheville (BA), Duke University (MAT), and the University of North Carolina at Chapel Hill (PhD).
 His family has lived in the mountains of Western North Carolina since the American Revolutionary War, farming in Madison County, North Carolina along the French Broad River.
 The town of Hot Springs in Madison county is a setting in his novels.